Jump to Section

 Why Do People Have Depression After Drug Addiction?

 Why do people face depression after drug addiction?
 Are you feeling depressed after quitting drugs?
 If so, then you’re not alone.
 This is common for people who are coming off drugs.
-There are a few reasons why this can occur.
-For one thing, many, if not all, drugs cause depression once you stop taking them.
+Drug use alters the brain’s structure and function, increasing the risk of depression.
+These changes can make substances feel more rewarding, while stopping drug use often triggers depressive symptoms, forming a complex relationship between addiction and mental health.
 The chemical dependency built up in your brain is no longer sated during and after detox.
 In other words, one of the withdrawal side effects is depression.

 In addition, you may feel depressed after stopping drugs sometimes because it often involves no longer associating with old friends.
 If the old friends are in the habit of using drugs, then being around them can be triggering and tempting.
 However, leaving the old life behind may feel lonely and depressing at first.